Benefits

 Students can claim contributory ESA providing that they meet the eligibility criteria and satisfy the limited capability for work test.

-Students can only claim income-related ESA as a full-time student if you are also in receipt of Disability Living Allowance (DLA) or Personal Independence Payment (PIP).
+Students can only claim income-related ESA as a full-time student if you are also in receipt of Disability Living Allowance (DLA), Personal Independence Payment (PIP) or Adult Disability Payment (ADP).

 ESA is taken into account when applying for student support.